ajosedev/knowledge/notes/20240125122724-presenting-core-info.md

 #thoughts
 #todo

+Some thoughts on [[communication]] and presenting ideas and thoughts to others

 - when presenting information, present it as abstracted as you can while still getting the point across
 - 'hide the implementation'
 - progressively disclose information as needed